kkc-krish/udnd-machine-learning/README.md

 ## Background
 This section will capture notes/resources that are useful for getting up to speed with the requirements for any machine learning course.
+A good reference is the [list of Udacity courses on Data Science](https://www.udacity.com/courses/data-science).
+In particular:
+1. [Intro to Computer Science](https://www.udacity.com/course/intro-to-computer-science--cs101) -- covers learning Python, the core programming language used
+2. [Intro to Statistics](https://www.udacity.com/course/intro-to-statistics--st101) -- teaches basics of analyzing and visualizing data
+3. [Intro to Descriptive Statistics](https://www.udacity.com/course/intro-to-descriptive-statistics--ud827) -- provides basic coverage of statistics to extract info from data
+4. [Intro to Data Analysis](https://www.udacity.com/course/intro-to-data-analysis--ud170) -- covers key Python libraries (numpy, matplotlib etc.) for data analysis

 ## Machine Learning ND
 This section will capture notes/resources relevant to the following courses, that form the core of the Machine Learning Nanodegree.